Upholstery Cleaning for All Furniture Types

 The placement of your leather furniture is more important than you think.
 Things such as sunlight or being placed directly next to an air-conditioning vent can age the leather much quicker.

 The only way to ensure that your leather is treated properly and protected from damage is to get it professionally cleaned by the right kind of service.
 Learn more about how we do leather cleaning and restoration the right way.

 Bellingham Upholstery Cleaning The Natural Way

 Whatever the nature of your furniture, Chem-Dry can help to deep clean, restore, and protect your furniture against future damage.
 And we do it completely naturally.
 Our process is non-toxic and free of harmful chemicals that are used in many other cleaning products and processes.
-What is more, we are able to remove 98% of allergens and 89% of airborne bacteria from upholstery, which in turn improves indoor air quality and has a subsequent benefit to your overall health.
+What is more, we are able to remove 98% of allergens and upholstery, which has a subsequent benefit to your overall health.